MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-operationalize-analytics.md

 ## Configuration

-You can configure R Server to operationalize analytics [on a single machine](operationalize/configuration-initial.md#onebox).
-It can also be [scaled](operationalize/configure-enterprise.md) for business-critical applications with multiple web and compute nodes on clustered servers for load balancing.
+You can configure R Server to operationalize analytics [on a single machine](operationalize/configuration-initial.md#onebox) or be [scaled across multiple machines](operationalize/configure-enterprise.md) for business-critical applications with multiple web and compute nodes on clustered servers for load balancing.
 This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized into an R analytics web service.

 In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 R Server also supports production-grade workloads and seamless integration with popular [enterprise security solutions](operationalize/security.md).

-> [!NOTE]
-> In this context, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
+In this context, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.

 The ability to use R Server to operationalize analytics is available in many, but not all, of the supported platforms.
 For the most up-to-date list, see [supported R Server platforms](rserver-install-supported-platforms.md).

 ## Next steps